flatcar/nebraska/docs/development.md

 #### Environment variables

+Here are some test related environment variables.

-NEBRASKA_SKIP_TESTS, if set do not run slow tests like DB using tests.
+- NEBRASKA_SKIP_TESTS, if set do not run slow tests like DB using tests.
-NEBRASKA_RUN_SERVER_TESTS, if set run the integration tests.
+- NEBRASKA_RUN_SERVER_TESTS, if set run the integration tests.
+- NEBRASKA_DB_URL, database connection URL.
+- NEBRASKA_TEST_SERVER_URL, where the test server is running "http://localhost:8000"

 #### Test make targets.